RAG pipeline approach - Query a LLM for automatic coding

 Question 1 — Embed an activity label

-Embedding is the process of transforming a text into a high-dimensional numerical vector that captures its semantics.
+Embedding is the process of transforming a text into a (high-dimensional) numerical vector that captures its semantics.
 Two semantically similar texts will have vectors that are close to each other in the vector space.
 This property is what enables nearest-neighbour search.

 activity = "Installation, maintenance and repair of residential air conditioning systems for private customers"